aidenfoxx/gaussian-background-generator/README.md

 var background = GaussianBackground(elementID, layers, options);
 ```

-The layers parameter accepts an array/object of display layers using the following syntax:
+The layers parameter requires an array/object of display layers using the following syntax:

 ```javascript
 var layers = [